Çoban Mustafa Pasha

 After serving as kapıcıbaşı ("chief gatekeeper") for some time, Mustafa was appointed a vizier in 1511 under Bayezid II, and finally beylerbey (governor) of the Egypt Eyalet (province) of the empire in 1522, serving for one year (1522–1523).

-He married Şahzade Sultan, a daughter of Sultan Selim I. With her, he had at least a daughter, Ayşe Hanımsultan.
-After her death, he married her half-sister Hatice Sultan (daughter of Selim I and Hafsa Sultan and full-sister of Sultan Süleyman I).
-With Hatice, he had a son Sultanzade Mehmed Bey and at least two daughters, Hanim Hanımsultan and an other whose name is unknown.
+Mustafa Pasha was married to a daughter of Selim I, Şahzade Sultan With her he had at least one daughter, named Ayşe Hanımsultan. Şahzade died before 1517, but their daughter lived at least until 1556.
+In 1517, Mustafa was remarried to another of Selim's daughters, Hatice Sultan, full sister of Sultan Suleiman I. They had a son, Sultanzade Mehmed, and at least two daughters, Hanım Hanımsultan and an other whose name is unknown.

 Mustafa Pasha participated in the Siege of Belgrade in 1521 and the Siege of Rhodes the next year, both of them decisive Ottoman victories under sultan Suleiman I. During the Siege of Rhodes, he was the Serdar-ı Ekrem (the rank given to viziers in battle).

-Mustafa Pasha died in 1529 on the way to the Siege of Vienna.
+Mustafa Pasha died around April 1529 on the way to the Siege of Vienna.